We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 1. Attic Conversion

 Converting an attic into a livable suite can seem appealing.
 After all, an attic can often be completely wasted space in a house’s floor plan.
-Yet if you’re thinking about converting your attic into an in-law apartment, do yourself some favors and meet with experienced contractors before jumping in.
+Yet if you’re thinking about converting your attic into an in-law apartment, do yourself a favor and meet with experienced contractors before jumping in.

-Some attics won’t be suitable for livable space, which have codes related to height, square footage, and structural integrity.
-Having professionals check out the attic space and lay out which permits, code requirements and other changes will be needed can help you budget the project and decide if it’s worthwhile.
+Some attics won’t be suitable for livable space, with codes related to height, square footage, and structural integrity.
+Having professionals check out the attic space and layout which permits, code requirements and other necessary changes can help you budget the project and decide if it’s worthwhile.

 2. Basement Conversion